Tulare Union High School: Facilities

 The school has grown steadily since the 1980s with expanding local land development and corresponding general population.
 In 1989 the Tulare Joint Union High School District retained the firm of Earth Metrics to forecast district growth and analyze the facility needs of the system in future years.
 In the 1980s the California Legislature changed the rules governing school facilities financing by authorizing school districts to directly levy School Impact Fees (sometimes called "Developer Fees"), and by deeming the School Facilities Act the exclusive means by which cities and counties can address the overcrowding of schools.
 Thus at that time the district forecast the future enrollment and established appropriate development fees to finance forecast facilities needs to expand Tulare Union High School and other district facilities.

 Athletics

 The school's athletic teams compete in the six-team West Yosemite League under the name Tribe.

 Tulare Union is one of few U.S. high schools to have graduated multiple Olympic gold medal winners.
 Decathlete Bob Mathias won gold in 1948 and 1952, and discus thrower Sim Iness won in 1952.
 Mathias and Iness were classmates who graduated the same year.
+Sadly, both of these Olympic athletes have now passed away.
 The school's stadium was named after Mathias in 1977, and a gymnasium was named after Iness in 1994.